 For the exact requirements for GP training, DiT should frequently refer to the RCGP website

 This document provides guidance around the Timing for ESRs and ARCPs for GP DiT’s

 Do not forget that to complete GP training you will need to pass a tripos of assessments.
 DiT must continually engage with workplace-based assessments (WPBA), and pass both the applied knowledge test (AKT) and clinical skills assessment (RCA) exam.

 From Dr Jonathan Rial, GP Associate Dean for ARCP

-Enhanced learning opportunities for GP trainees
+Enhanced learning opportunities for GP Doctors in Training

 In Wessex we have a long history of offering opportunities for trainees to broaden their knowledge of the NHS and how it works.
 Some examples of these are:

 In-practice fellowships – working with the CCGs across Hampshire, Dorset and the Isle of Wight, in ST3, to allow you to understand more about how CCGs and health systems work, but in addition to voice your clinical thoughts as the current workforce, to guide key decisions; working with the RCGP Wessex faculty guiding the offer the faculty makes to its members and experiencing how the RCGP works